-McNicol, I., Ryan, C. R., Dexter, K., Ball, S, & Williams, M (2017) Aboveground carbon storage and its links to forest structure, tree species diversity and floristic composition in south-eastern Tanzania Ecosystems In press.
+McNicol, I., Ryan, C. R., Dexter, K., Ball, S, & Williams, M (2018) Aboveground carbon storage and its links to forest structure, tree species diversity and floristic composition in south-eastern Tanzania, Ecosystems 21: 740–754.

 Milodowski, D.T., E.T.A.
-Mitchard, M. Williams (2017) Forest loss maps from regional satellite monitoring systematically underestimate deforestation in two rapidly changing parts of the Amazon, Environmental Research Letters in press.
+Mitchard, M. Williams (2017) Forest loss maps from regional satellite monitoring systematically underestimate deforestation in two rapidly changing parts of the Amazon, Environmental Research Letters 12: 094003.

-Smallman, T.L., J. -F. Exbrayat, M. Mencuccini, A. A. Bloom and M. Williams (in press) Assimilation of repeated woody biomass observations constrains decadal ecosystem carbon cycle uncertainty in aggrading forests J. Geophysical Research Biogeosciences in press
+Smallman, T.L., J. -F. Exbrayat, M. Mencuccini, A. A. Bloom and M. Williams (2017) Assimilation of repeated woody biomass observations constrains decadal ecosystem carbon cycle uncertainty in aggrading forests J. Geophysical Research Biogeosciences 122: 528-545.

-Ryan, C, M Williams, J Grace, E Woollen, & C Lehmann (in press) Pre-rain green-up is ubiquitous across southern tropical Africa: implications for temporal niche separation and model representation.
-New Phytologist in press.
+Ryan, C, M Williams, J Grace, E Woollen, & C Lehmann (2017) Pre-rain green-up is ubiquitous across southern tropical Africa: implications for temporal niche separation and model representation.
+New Phytologist 213: 625-633.